LemonPi/lemonpi.github.io/projects/portfolio/index.md

 but first impressions often make the greatest impact on user satisfaction.

 An important aspect to reducing load time is reducing the number of HTTP requests.
-Each request carries a waiting overhead that is often greater than time spent on receiving data, as is the case for my home page.
+Each request carries overhead that is often greater than time spent on receiving data, as is the case for my home page.

 <div class="frames">
 <img src="loadpartition.png">